MRN-Code/coinstac-ssr-test/README.md

-# Project Title
+# Single-shot Regression (SSR aka ssr_test)

-This repository contains code for single shot ridge regression that was shown to successfully work with the coinstac-simulator
+This repository contains code for single shot regression that was shown to successfully work with the coinstac-simulator

 ## Getting Started